Modern Scandinavian vacation cottages | Thomas Sandell

 The exteriors combine modern forms with traditional larch siding.
-However there is a twist as the siding boards are installed on edge over black roofing felt.
+However there is a twist as the siding boards are installed on edge over a black background.
 As a result, the appearance of the wall changes depending on the angle at which you view it.
 A large deck joins the main cottage to the guest house, and exterior stairs lead up to a rooftop deck.

 Click a thumbnail to view a larger photo, then click on the photo to advance to the next one.